bromanz/Portfolio/README.md

 # Portfolio
 I created this repository to collect and summarize many of my finished projects.
 It mainly includes projects I did during my studies or in my free-time (work experience mostly not included, as they require privacy from the companies I've been working for so far).
 Besides the projects listed here, I also have some public repositories on my GitHub account (mainly experiments, contributions, or work in progress though), but feel free to check them out too if you're interested.
-Below you will find four categories:
+Below you will find five categories:
 1. [**Papers**](#papers) - Here I put all the links to my published scientific papers and articles
 2. [**Tech blog posts**](#tech-blog-articles) - From time to time I share some collected knowledge about a topic or explain some ideas I had.
 3. [**Talks**](#talks) - Official public talks I've given.
+4. [**Coding-Competitions**](#coding-competitions) - Though not very active in this area right now, I collected my achievements there.
-4. [**Project pages**](#project-pages) - These link to more specific project information including a summary, achievements, my responsibilities in these projects, etc.
+5. [**Project pages**](#project-pages) - These link to more specific project information including a summary, achievements, my responsibilities in these projects, etc.

 ## Papers
 * <a href="https://link.springer.com/chapter/10.1007%2F978-3-319-73062-2_8" target="_blank">Trampoline Jumping with a Head-Mounted Display in Virtual Reality Entertainment</a>